Intermodalics/pickit-docs/docs/documentation/picking/enforce-alignment-of-pick-frame-orientation.rst

-.. _enforce-alignment-of-pick-frame-orientation:
+.. _enforce-alignment-of-pick-point-orientation:

-Enforce alignment of Pick frame orientation
+Enforce alignment of pick point orientation
 -------------------------------------------

 This setting is used to enforce aligning an object frame with the reference frame.
-The newly created aligned frame is the pick frame that will be sent to the robot.
-This setting will make sure that one or more resulting pick frame axes have a parallel or perpendicular axis to the reference frame axes.
+The newly created aligned frame is the pick point that will be sent to the robot.
+This setting will make sure that one or more resulting pick point axes have a parallel or perpendicular axis to the reference frame axes.

 .. warning::
-   Enforcing a pick frame orientation takes precedence over the object to reference frame alignment.
+   Enforcing a pick point orientation takes precedence over the object to reference frame alignment.

 Short overview